Axel13fr/CarND-Vehicle-Detection/writeup.md

 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions: a threshold of 6 detections was applied so 6 detections are required over the last 8 frames with each frame contributing very often to more than one detection per vehicle because of the 2 different slidding window sizes and the 75% overlapping.

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected as seen in the filter_detections() function.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+For the sake of illustration, the same frame was run 3 times in a raw for each of the example below to generate bounding boxes and go accross false detection threshold.

-### Here are six frames and their corresponding heatmaps:
+### Here are 2 frames, their corresponding heatmaps and the bounding box results:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][heatmaps]

 ---